 Generally speaking, globalization is an indication of the tendency to an increasing interdependence of human beings; upon one another and of the strengthening of the inter-relationships of nations and regions.
 It has become an inevitable reality today.
-The origin and process of globalization might be described as economic.
+The origin and process of globalization might describe as economic.
 But its impacts are wide-ranging: political, social and cultural.

-Therefore, the issue which the Church raises today are; should the mission of the Church be let the people to embrace globalization; as a force for good and challenge its limitations?
+Therefore, the issue which the Church raises today are; should the mission of the Church let the people to embrace globalization; as a force for good and challenge its limitations?
 Or should the mission of the Church be to encourage the people to reject the new global movement; in such a way that each nation decides its own destiny?

 1. Issues Regarding Globalization

 Today globalization brings some positive consequences such as the boost in productivity and economic efficiency, which can raise the standards of living.
 A globally integrated economy can lead to a better distribution of material, human, and financial resources between countries and regions.
 Even though, it leads to some other issues like, the destruction of jobs, the growing distance between rich and poor, reduction of public services and the environmental crisis.

 The financial and economic crises also have caused to massive unemployment, and sharp rises in the prices of goods and the decrease in wages.
 With globalization, income inequalities grow between those with education, skills and mobility and those without these resources and skills.
 Even with in the industrialised countries economic inequalities between the haves and the have-nots have increased in the last two decades because of the process of globalization.

 Moreover, the gap between the rich and the poor countries has increasingly widened.
 Competitive pressures create unemployment by exaggerating the differences between those who are the owners of capital, the highly skilled professionals and those who are without these resources.